 People suffer different types of grief, depending on the loss they've suffered.
 It's difficult to know exactly how grief will affect you until you go through such an experience.

-Grief counselors can help with issues of pain and suffering due to loss and bereavement.
+Grief counselors can help with issues of pain and suffering due to loss and bereavement, as it is a major factor in grief work.
 If you’re curious about grief counseling, the information below will help you better understand what grief counseling is, what a grief counselor does, and how this type of counseling might benefit you or a loved one.

 A grief counselor can help you cope with specific challenges associated with grief, such as the emotional, social, physical, and spiritual responses to your loss.
 They can also help you regain some of the cognitive losses associated with grieving, such as short-term memory loss, difficulties concentrating, and loss of orientation.